corb555/Task-Score/README.md

 ![x Healthscore](images/healthScore.png)

 ### Reverse Scale
 Since the Utility Selector chooses the task with the highest values, you sometimes need to reverse the scale for  a parameter to have it increase utility.
 For example, as a player’s health gets lower, you might want to give a higher result for getting a healthpack.
 You can do this by assigning a negative weight.
 This is handled as a special case that reverses the scale (100-value) and applies the absolute value of the weight.
+Use a negative weight on distance when you want the score to be higher when closer.
+Use a negative weight on health when you want the score to be higher when you are weaker.

 ### Upper and Lower Bounds
 You can also specify that an attribute MUST be lower than a value or greater than a value.
 If the attribute does not fall in those bounds a score of zero is returned.
 For example, you can configure that playerDistance must be less than 8 for a Melee attack.
 Note 1: the bound is checked *without* reversing the scale.
 Note 2: Upper bound and lower bounds of zero are ignored.